lupuleasa-core/wearehostsformemes/meta-meme.md

 &nbsp;

+The mind is where these memes reside.

+Memes are like the brain's software, and it can be hacked externally by other memes reaching your brain.

+The mind was intended to be our slave, our powerful survival tool, but it ended up becoming our master.

+You are not your mind, you are the thing that is thinking.

+&nbsp;

 Memes can be **parasitic, symbiotic or benign,** depending on the effect on the hosts.

 &nbsp;

+The same principles of natural selection and evolution applies for memes.

 The strong memes survive, and some memes do so at the expense of their hosts.

-The same principles of natural selection and evolution applies for memes.

 You can view memes as a parallel from biologic **genes** (consider them memory genes)

-&nbsp;

-Both carry information, mutate and spread in the natural world.
+Replicators like genes and memes carry information, mutate and spread in the natural world.

+The replication is done with the help of the organisms that carry that information.

 &nbsp;